 How to ask customers for Google My Business reviews

-In a perfect world, consumers—recognizing their own desire for reviews when they shop—would leave a review for your business with no prompting or request required after interacting with you.
-This often isn’t the case, so you will need to know how to get Google reviews without falling foul of Google My Business policies concerning review gating.
+In a perfect world, consumers—recognizing their own desire for reviews when they shop—would leave a review for local businesses with no prompting or requests required.
+Of course, this often isn’t the case, so you will need to know how to get Google reviews without falling foul of Google My Business policies concerning review gating.

 Google will remove reviews that it considers to be fake, spammy or in violation of its content policies, so rather than wasting your time trying to shortcut your way to local business reviews, read on for a step-by-step guide to generating Google reviews the right way.